About the breeder and kennel

 I'm the breeder behind sierra ohkami kennel

-I'm the Preservation Breeder of Sierra Ohkami Kennel.
-I live in Norther California (Contra Costa County) with my husband and teen son.
-I'm a Full-Time Mom, Photographer and Artist.
-I've been involved with Japanese breeds for more than 20 yrs, owning my first Shiba in 2000.
-I am passionate about these breeds and showing all that they are capable of.
+My name is Michelle Gori.
+I'm the preservation breeder of Sierra Ohkami Kennel.
+I live in Northern California (Contra Costa County) with my husband and teen son.
+I'm a full-time mom, photographer, and artist.
+I've been involved with Japanese breeds for more than 20 years, owning my first Shiba in 2000.
+I am passionate about these breeds and showing all of which they are capable.
 I have a close relationship with all my dogs.
-As Owner/Handler in the ring I've personally put multiple titles on my dogs in Conformation (showing).
+As an owner/handler in the ring, I've personally put multiple titles on my dogs in Conformation (showing).
 I've also put performance titles on my dogs in Fast Cat and hunting titles in Barn Hunt.
-In addition I've put working titles on multiple dogs as Certified Therapy Dogs working in the community.
-As Trainer/Handler of my Certified Therapy Dogs I visit hospitals, schools and even courtrooms.
+In addition, I've put working titles on multiple dogs as certified therapy dogs working in the community.
+As the trainer/handler of my certified therapy dogs, I visit hospitals, schools, and even courtrooms.
 I am most passionate about providing this type of volunteer work in my community.
-At the same time I am able to show the diversity of these Primitive breeds.
-It is the highest priority in my program to breed for Temperament and Type.
-To produce well rounded, healthy, beautiful puppies that thrive in various settings.
-Whether it be performing in the show ring, therapy work in hospitals, hiking in the woods or relaxing at home with family.
-I strive to produce dogs that exemplify both AKC (American) and NIPPO (Japanese) standards.
-I adhere to guidlines and health testing recommendations as showing my breeding dogs have their *CHIC Numbers as well as being an AKC Bred With A Heart kennel.
-I am a member of the National Shiba Club of America, NIPPO (Nihon Ken preservation org in Japan) , Shiba Fanciers of Southern California (Regional Shiba Club) and Del Valle All Breed Kennel Club (pending).
+At the same time, I am able to show the diversity of these primitive breeds.
+It is the highest priority in my program to breed for temperament and type to produce well-rounded, healthy, beautiful puppies that thrive in various settings.
+Whether it be performing in the show ring, therapy work in hospitals, hiking in the woods, or relaxing at home with family, I strive to produce dogs that exemplify both AKC (American) and NIPPO (Japanese) standards.
+I adhere to guidelines and health testing recommendations, such as showing my breeding dogs have their *CHIC Numbers as well as being an AKC Bred with a H.E.A.R.T. kennel.
+I am a member of the National Shiba Club of America, NIPPO (Nihon Ken preservation org in Japan), Shiba Fanciers of Southern California (Regional Shiba Club), and Del Valle All Breed Kennel Club (pending). *Chic Numbers are issued to dogs by OFA showing that the dog has had all health tests performed as recommended by the breed's National Parent Club.

 my kennel and program

 I breed to move my program forward.
-I match and pair my dogs with pedigrees that will help me as I strive to breed my ideal Shiba and Shikoku in accordance to the standards.
-I consider aspects such as health, features, temperaments and color.
-I don't breed my dogs depending on what the puplic wants or is popular.
-I strive for my dogs to exemplify the NIPPO look, while also reflect the AKC standard and receive acolades in the ring.
-I register my litters in my AKC or NIPPO (or both) .
-I show my Shibas in AKC and NIPPO and show my Shikoku in AKC, UKC and IABCA dog shows (U.S. NIPPO shows on hold due to Covid since 2020).
+I match and pair my dogs with pedigrees that will help me as I strive to breed my ideal Shiba and Shikoku in accordance with the standards.
+I consider aspects such as health, features, temperaments, and color.
+I don't breed my dogs depending on what the public wants or what is popular.
+I strive for my dogs to exemplify the NIPPO look while also reflecting the AKC standard and receiving accolades in the ring.
+I register my litters in my AKC or NIPPO (or both).
+I show my Shibas in AKC and NIPPO and show my Shikoku in AKC, UKC, and IABCA dog shows (U.S. NIPPO shows have been on hold due to COVID since 2020).
+(Image: Shikoku Dam (mother) in spare room tending to newborn puppies in her whelping pen set up.)

 dedication to preservation

-We at Sierra Ohkami go to great extents to preserve these beautiful and in the case of Shikoku very rare breeds.
+We at Sierra Ohkami go to great extents to preserve these beautiful and, in the case of Shikoku, very rare breeds.
 I have imported dogs from Japan and Europe.
 Just as these breeds are not meant for every pet owner, they are not meant for every breeder.
 Therefore, there is a small group of breeders of Shiba & Shikoku.
-With a smaller genepool, we have to work harder than breeders with more common breeds.
-I am proud to say I work with and have close relationships with many of the top Breeders in the US and some in Europe.
+With a smaller gene pool, we have to work harder than breeders with more common breeds.
+I am proud to say I work with and have close relationships with many of the top breeders in the U.S. and some in Europe.

 Member of Alliance of Therapy Dogs Team.
-We have both a Shiba and Shikoku that are Certified Therapy Dogs performing support in the community at schools and hospitals.
+We have both a Shiba and Shikoku that are certified therapy dogs performing support in the community at schools and hospitals.

 OFA Certifications